-S-Corporations are classified as pass-through taxation entities, and by which, they aren’t required to pay income tax at a corporate level.
-Instead, the profits, losses incurred by the business are reported on the tax returns of the individual shareholders.
-Hence, the tax dues if any has to be paid at the individual level.
+S-Corporations are classified as pass-through taxation entities, by which they aren’t required to pay income tax at a corporate level.
+Instead, the profits, and losses incurred by the business are reported on the tax returns of the individual shareholders.
+Hence, the tax dues, if any, have to be paid at the individual level.
 Even then, S-Corporations are mandated to file their informational tax return each year to report the taxes it withholds from the employee wages.

 IRS filing deadline for s corporations

-Steps to file an extension for S-Corp taxes online
+Steps to e-file an extension for S-Corp tax return

-- Log in to your account and click on the 'Create Business Tax Extension (Form 7004)' button on the dashboard.
+- Create an account or Log in to your existing account and click on the 'Create Business Tax Extension (Form 7004)' button on the dashboard.

-- Enter the business and contact details.
-Click Next.
+- Enter the business details and Click Next.

-- If tax year you are reporting for is less than 12 months (short tax year), you need to indicate the reason.
-The reason can be any one of these- initial return, final return, change in an accounting period, consolidated return, and other reason.
+- Choose the Tax Year - calendar or fiscal year.
+If the tax year you are reporting for is less than 12 months (short tax year), you need to indicate the reason.
+The reason can be any one of these- initial return, final return, change in an accounting period, consolidated return, and other reasons.

 - Choose whether or not you owe taxes to the IRS for the current tax year.
 If you owe taxes to the IRS, enter the Estimated Tax due details and click Next.